renovatebot/renovate/docs/usage/setup-azure-devops.md

 ### Yarn users

 To do a succesfull `yarn install` you need to match the URL of the registry fully.
-Use the `baseUrl` config option to specify the full path to the registry.
+Use the `matchHost` config option to specify the full path to the registry.

 ```javascript
 module.exports = {